methods/tdse-accessForce-bids-api/README.md

 --------------

-## Accessing API Documentation (Swagger Specification)
+## Accessing API Documentation (OAS)

-1. Run the following command to start the API:
+1. Run the following command to start the API (if you haven't already):

       ```bash
       make run
       ```
-2. In a new terminal run the following command to open the Swagger UI in your default web browser:
+2. In a new terminal run the following command to view the Swagger UI in your default web browser:

       ```bash
       make swag